Parapets Part 1: Continuity of Control Layers

 - Parapet with cladding on both sides of the wall system

-- Roof eave and soffit conditions extending past the exterior wall face
+- Eave and soffit conditions extending past the exterior wall face

 - Inside/outside corners of parapet walls